 ✨ Email address-based Autopilot (aka Autopilot 2.0) is by far the easiest and quickest method to get your emails into NetSuite!

 Turning Autopilot off for a thread

-If an email thread begins to go off-topic and/or you don't want the thread to auto-sync anymore simply open the add-in, click the menu icon in the Autopilot section and select Cancel Autopilot.
+If an email thread begins to go off-topic and/or you don't want the thread to auto-sync anymore simply open the add-in, In the Autopilot section, select Cancel Autopilot.

 Once Autopilot is turned off it cannot be turned back on again from the same email.
 To turn Autopilot back on you can reply to the email and then open it from your sent items folder. select the NetSuite records, and re-enable Autopilot.